HomeSite Map

 Because The Beatles were ever more reluctant to appear on television shows to promote new singles, they filmed numerous lip-synced videos of a few of their recent singles for distribution to TV stations.
 They set aside November 23rd, 1965 to enter Twickenham Film Studios to create these films.
 Curiously, they mimed two off-beat videos for the year old "I Feel Fine," the first of which showed them performing the song amongst exercise equipment (Ringo riding an exercise bike).
 The second video shows them scarcely even attempting to lip-sync to the song while they all ate newspaper-wrapped fish and chips.
 The British TV program "Top Of The Pops '65" showed the first clip on both December 25th and 26th, 1965, while the second "fish and chips" video was never shown anywhere, since Brian Epstein was unhappy with the film.

-The Beatles then commenced with what became their last British tour, which spanned from December 3rd in Glasgow to December 12th in Cardiff.
-This tour, which included stops in London, Manchester, Birmingham and their last ever concert in Liverpool, began with "I Feel Fine" at the top of the set list.
+The Beatles then commenced with what became their last British tour, which spanned from December 3rd, 1965 in Glasgow to December 12th, 1965 at the Capitol Cinema in Cardiff.
+This tour, which included many stops such as London, Manchester, Birmingham and even their last ever concert in Liverpool, began with "I Feel Fine" at the top of the set list.

 Being comfortable with the song, they continued to perform it throughout 1966, as first evidenced in their final appearance on the "New Musical Express Annual Poll-Winners' All-Star Concert" in Wembley on May 1st of that year.
 Their brief international concert tour, which ran from June 24th in Munich to the infamous July 4th show in The Philippines, included it as the sixth song in their eleven song set list.
 Finally, The Beatles third American tour, from August 12th in Chicago to August 29th of that year in San Francisco at Candlestick Park, featured the exact same set list.
 Therefore "I Feel Fine" was performed at the very last concert they ever performed (other than the Apple rooftop show of January 30th, 1969).